Holy Trinity Church, Sunderland: 1900s

 The 1900s started with the church being re-glazed, before community life began to degrade and the number of churchgoers in the east end of Sunderland diminished.

 Closure

 The congregation continued to diminish throughout the 20th century, until on 26 June 1988 the church was forced to close, and transferred to the Redundant Churches Fund (now known as the Churches Conservation Trust).
 The building itself needed extensive and costly repairs, and indeed to this day the Trust are still undertaking repairs.

 The nearby church caretaker's cottage (formerly Donnison School, which closed at some point between 1905-1910) was Grade II listed in 1978, and became the Donnison School Heritage and Education Centre in 2007.

 Present day

-No longer in use as a place of worship, the building these days goes by the name of The Canny Space, a community venue and cultural arts centre.
-Restoration work is still underway, with most of the money being fundraised; as of 2015, £1,341,014 had been raised towards the project.
+No longer in use as a place of worship, the building these days goes by the name of Seventeen Nineteen, a community venue and cultural arts centre.

-The project's Creative Director role has been filled by noted local musician Dave Stewart, former member of Eurythmics.